 Travel photography involves photography of landscapes, historical buildings, cultures, and people in a specific place and destination to document a particular place and make others wish they were there.

 Travel Photography goes further than just capturing an incredible image it is about inspiring people to want to travel to the location in the photograph.

 Whether it is to inspire people visit the beautiful Playa de Muro beach in Majorca, where you bath in the warm waters of the Mediterranean, which is very clean and very shallow, and stroll along the beach, which is three miles long, where you can walk to C’an Picafort.

-The walled town of Concarneau in the medieval Ville Close was the next stop; when you go through the main entrance, you will find many attractions, tourist shops, clothes shops, and restaurants, Concarneau port is also France’s third most important fishing port.
+My travel photography in Brittany took me to the walled town of Concarneau in the medieval Ville, when you go through the main entrance, you will find many attractions, tourist shops, clothes shops, and restaurants, which is just waiting for you to visit.

 My favourite photography destination is Porto De Alcudia which backs onto the beautiful Playa de Muro beach where you bath warm waters of the Mediterranean which is very clean and very shallow or just stroll long the beach which is three miles long to C’an Picafort which used to be small fishing village but now is a very popular holiday destination.

 Western France Travel Guide